 Please send me some feedback at firstname.lastname@example.org Thank you : )

 This version of the "Heart of SARS" formerly known as the moral compass for ordinary people updated February 1st, 2018.

-Please note, this compilation of short essays is a work in progress, with some sections still in the 'brainstorming' stage of creation, so please check back from time to time for updates.
+Please note, this compilation of short essays is a work in progress, with all sections still in the development stage of creation, so please check back from time to time for updates.

 2. We consume other nucleic acid based organisms to survive, and replicate.

 3. We suffer the pain associated with accountable living and suffer the pain associated with responsible parenting because of the effects of survival and replication syndrome (SARS = survival and replication syndrome).

 4. There are three types of fear only, fear of hunters, fear of being ourselves, and fear of loosing privileges.

 8. There is no time like the present.

 10. Be yourself free yourself, be sensible be safe, its your call.